ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 * Exchange of Travel Rule information and validation:
-In jurisdictions where the Travel Rule policies regarding originator and beneficiary information is enforced [FATF], the owners of gateways G1 and G2 must comply to the Travel Rule.
+In jurisdictions where the Travel Rule policies regarding originator and beneficiary information are enforced [FATF], the owners of gateways G1 and G2 must comply to the Travel Rule.
-Mechanisms must be used to permit gateways G1 and G2 to make available originator/beneficiary information to one another in such a away that the Travel Rule information can be logged as part of the asset transfer history.
+Mechanisms must be used to permit gateways G1 and G2 to make available originator/beneficiary information to one another in such a way that the Travel Rule information can be logged as part of the asset transfer history.

 * Negotiation of asset transfer protocol parameters: